 Be you - by far the best way to improve your blogging

-But all the other contributions I have read to date are explorations of some kind, many touching on personal experiences and struggles.
+But all the other contributions were explorations of some kind, many touching on personal experiences and struggles.
 The writing is very different to what you see in the average business blog.
-Naturally the topic invites a personal approach but interestingly, all the contributors run their own small enterprise and blog regularly to raise their profile.
+Naturally the topic invites a personal approach but interestingly, all the contributors were running a small enterprise and blog regularly to raise their profile.

 How authenticity will help you improve your blogging

-The one thing that is immediately noticeable is the level of honesty shown by the writers.
-And it clearly works because all contributors have attracted a dedicated following with their genuine approach.
+The one thing that was immediately noticeable was the level of honesty shown by the writers.
+And it has clearly worked because all contributors have attracted a dedicated following with their genuine approach.

-So this year I want to encourage you (or remind you, if you've been on one of our courses) to put more of yourself out there.
+So I’d really like to encourage you (or remind you, if you've been on one of our courses) to put more of yourself out there.